Pension need-to-knows

 How much should I put in a pension?

-With auto-enrolment workplace pensions, there are minimum contribution levels.
+With auto-enrolment workplace pensions, there is an 8% minimum contribution level (your and your employer's combined contributions should reach this).
 But if you can afford it, you really should be contributing more.

 The basic advice with pensions is to put in is as much as possible, as early as possible.
 There's a rule of thumb for what to contribute for a comfortable retirement...

-Take the age you start your pension and halve it.
-Then put this % of your pre-tax salary into your pension each year until you retire.
+Take the age you start a pension and halve it.
+Then aim to put this % of your pre-tax salary into your pension each year until you retire.

 -